Group 20 Rugby League 2026 Draw and Season Guide

 • Grand Final: Sunday 6 September (venue TBC, but you can bet it’ll be packed)

 Live Stream: Most first‑grade games are streamed live via BarTV Sports, so if you can’t make the trip to the ground, you can still shout at your telly like you’re the coach.
-We’ll link the broadcast details below.

 The Teams: Who is Competing in 2026?